danizen/confsecrets/README.md

 Vault would then know how to deal with the operations described above.

+## Self-critique

+This is not as clear as the 12factor app.
+A vault like this could be used outside of Django in a twelve-factor fashion, and then have configuration passed in as environment variables.
+However, Django's settings sort of work against 12factor anyway.

 ## Roadmap

 Not sure on the priority of these:

-- Add support for a default value for a secret, so that you get the default instead of KeyError

-- Add supoprt for placing the vault in S3 or elsewhere, by trying to interpret the vault as an URL.
+- Add support for placing the vault on S3.
 Vault becomes polymorphic because if path is an URL, then we will create a different sub-class of `Vault` using an override of `__new__`.
 A local path vault is still standard.

-- Provide non-string secrets, which sub-class `BaseSecret` but act like other Python objects.
-For dict/sequence types, avoid pickle for interoperation with Java.
-Uses JSON, but allow the Vault to be initialized with a specific encoder/decoder.

-- Provide a Java implementation, so that Konstantin can update PDB to store secrets in such a vault.
-The concept of storing multiple secrets in the same application vault might break it, so discuss first.
+- Separate cli from Django management commands.

-- Add support for placing the key in a file or on S3, and provide a command to rotate keys.
-This requires a `Key` class which knows how to get itself from wherever, or rotate itself.
+- Add support for placing the passphrase on S3 similarly.

+- Support secret versioning, so that it is possible for a developer to push a new value for a password from the desktop, and then change the password to some backend.

-- Support usage without Django by providing a confsecrets console-script and a configuration file that influences the default vault.
+- Add support for a default value for a secret, so that you get the default instead of KeyError

+- Add support/integration for Flask - it can surely be used without this because pbe, secret, and vault sub-modules are independent.

+- Move to cryptodome once that package is out of Beta.

 ## Status

 Have implemented the `Vault`, `DefaultVault`, and initial `Secret` facilities.
-Need to create the Django application with settings and with management commands.
+Django management commands and integration needs tests.